 Offer to help with next steps.

 In today’s world, we are so tempted to buy everything online.
-Online shopping is not only convenient, but also time saving in fast lives we live today.
+Online shopping is not only convenient but also time-saving in the fast lives we live in today.
 Right from clothes, food, grocery items, gadgets, cosmetics to plants we can buy everything online.

 Similarly, would it be a good idea to buy hearing aids online??